pBxr/TagTool_WiZArd/README.md

 - Receive temp ID from ttw_webx and enable interaction with temp folders created by ttw_webx (load source files and save ttw results there)
 - Suppress console messages when called web from extension
 - Return help statment for this mode to be received and displayed by ttw_webx

-## See also

-- For ttw_webx see https://github.com/pBxr/ttw_WebExtension
-- ID_Extractor (ID_Ex) for extracting IDs and references from `.jats` article files, especially for the above mentioned journals, see https://github.com/pBxr/ID_Extractor
-- Test Environment for a TagTool_WiZArD Named Entity Recognition Plugin, see https://github.com/pBxr/NER_Plugin_for_ttw.